 AASHTO Journal: Survey of State DOTs Finds Dozens Eyeing Drones to Aid Inspections, Cut Costs: AASHTO notes that all such drone testing must be approved by the Federal Aviation Administration, and several state DOTs reported that the FAA application process to research UAVs can take months to complete.
 But FAA officials say they expect to issue new regulations for commercial drone testing and usage this summer.

-The Standing Committee on Aviation is proud to be part of the
+The Aviation Council is proud to be part of the